Joey Meneses Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 23rd in MLB.
+- The Rockies pitching staff ranks 24th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Rockies have the 25th-ranked team ERA across all MLB pitching staffs (5.76).
+- The Rockies have a 4.88 team ERA that ranks 19th across all league pitching staffs.

-- Rockies pitchers combine to give up nine total home runs at a rate of 1.5 per game (to rank 22nd in baseball).
+- Rockies pitchers combine to surrender nine total home runs at a rate of 1.3 per game (to rank 20th in baseball).

+- The Rockies will send Urena (0-1) out for his second start of the season.

-- His most recent appearance was on Saturday against the San Diego Padres, when the lefty went six scoreless innings while giving up three hits.
+- His last appearance was out of the bullpen on Sunday when the righty threw 2/3 innings against the San Diego Padres while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.